 The window was covered in charcoal-but in reality it was the night.
 A doubled version of myself watched me with curious eyes, wide and as dark as outside.
-The children already went to sleep and became mannequins.
+The children already went to sleep.
 My husband too.
 All that was left was waxy skin and bruised wrists, but I suppose that was the less messy part.

 I stood up from the kitchen counter and put down the cup of coffee.
 There was no point in sitting around, wondering what the rest of my family was up to.
 I was staring out the window for so long that my cup cooled, so much like the other mannequins in the house.

 I pulled open the shower curtain and looked down at the shiny bits of metal mixed with wine.
 I didn’t waste too much time to wipe away the dripping blush underneath my eyes, sprayed around my nose and mouth like cute, tiny freckles.
 More roses bloomed on the front of my shirt and on my apron, almost like I was cooking and accidentally spilled something on myself.
-The metallic smell would tell you otherwise.
+It smelled metallic.

 I quickly untied the apron and picked up the laundry basket, neatly tucking the dirty apron in it and picked up a couple of loose baby clothes near the play area in the back of the living room.
 I remembered to also take my husband’s red shirt from upstairs along with a pair of wrinkled jeans.